 In addition to funding, we also provide wrap-around support.
 This includes, but is not limited to:

 Capacity Building is a key part of our programmes.
-Each individual and organisation works with a Vodafone business mentor to ensure they have access to the resources and knowledge that will improve their personal and professional development skills and strengthen their work.
+Our community partners have opportunities to work with those in the Vodafone business to ensure access to the resources and knowledge that will improve their personal and professional development skills and strengthen their work.

 Networking at our annual hui gives new and existing alumni and partner organisations the opportunity to reflect, grow and learn together.